ourcodingclub/ourcodingclub.github.io/_tutorials/occurrence.md

     theme_marine())  # Use our customised theme, saves many lines of code!
 ```

-__For our final set of graphs, we will plot beluga abundance through time and a linear model fit of population change for each beluga population, part of the <a href="http://www.livingplanetindex.org/home/index" target="_blank">Living Planet Database</a>.__
+__For our final set of graphs, we will plot beluga abundance through time and a linear model fit of population change for each beluga population, part of the [Living Planet Database](http://www.livingplanetindex.org/home/index).__

 ```r
 # ** Population trends ----